 Taking care of your oral health can help you avoid gum disease which has been linked to many health issues including diabetes, heart disease and certain types of cancer.

 Can I Make Myself Floss?

 Bad habits are hard to break and good habits are hard to form!
 It’s important to follow a regular schedule to create a good habit of flossing daily.
 Try to floss every day at the same time, either just before bed, first thing in the morning, or even early afternoon if that works for you.
 Make a note for yourself and put it on the bathroom mirror or near your toothbrush to remind yourself to floss.

 Can I Floss with Braces?

-The easiest way to floss with braces is using a waterpik water flosser.
+The easiest way to floss with braces is using a Waterpik water flosser.
 If this is not an option for you, try some superfloss which has a rigid end that can be slipped into small holes.
-Another option is floss threaders that you tread between teeth with minimal effort.
+Another option is floss threaders that you thread between teeth with minimal effort.

 If you experience pain or a lot of blood when flossing, don’t hesitate to contact your dental care professional to get examined!

 Contact Us (859-689-1105) For More Information or to Make an Appointment!